Ch4s3/-pursu.es/source/articles/2017/04-13-elixir-strcts-explained.html.markdown

   TypeError: unhashable type: 'dict'
 ```

-As you can see, since `dict` is mutable, it isn't a hashable type, and can not
+As you can see, since `dict` is mutable, it isn't a "hashable" type, and can not
 be used as a key, which makes sense.
 This will save you the pain of finding out
 that some mutable key has been changed at runtime and you can no longer access
 the value you want.
 In Ruby, the land of mutable hash keys is inhabited by
 dragons.

 ####Clojure####
-Clojure is a lisp, and built on top of the JVM, and is in many ways very different
+[Clojure](https://clojure.org/), if you are not familiar, is a lisp, and built
+on top of the JVM, and is in many ways very different than the previous
-than the previous languages, but it brings us into the domain of functional
+languages, but it brings us into the domain of functional programming languages
-programming languages where we also find Elixir.
+where we also find Elixir.
+Clojure, much like Elixir allows for the appearance
+of mutability.
+Specifically it has a immutable values which are associated with
+an [identity](https://clojure.org/about/state), and while values do not change,
+associations may.
+You can see this below.

 ```clojure
   > (hash-map)